coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

   image: lmandrile.jpg
 ---

 In your Sitecore content tree, you may have secured items that you would like to present to anonymous users without the items' content being displayed.
 The following blogpost introduces a method that will allow you to do just that.

-Stripped down values of secured items are created at indexing time and are made searchable by anonymous users while being filtered out at query time for connected users, who will see the secured content as usual.
+This is done by creating stripped down values of secured items at indexing time and are made searchable by anonymous users while being filtered out at query time for connected users, who will see the secured content as usual.
 The `ItemLimitedViewProcessor` described below will give you a way of implementing this.

 <!-- more -->